Frizles/YoutubeVideoDownloader/README.md

 How to run?

-!!!First of all make sure that the newest version of Python is installed to your computer, if not go to https://www.python.org/downloads/ and download it
+!!!First of all make sure that the newest version of Python is installed to your computer, if not go to https://www.python.org/downloads/ and download and install it

 1.Open a cmd, PowerShell or a Terminal